csillaout/Python/README.md

   GitLab - Setting up my account.
 Pluralsight GitLab 16 Fundamentals
 - Week 2 & 3
-  FastAPI documentation - beginner tutorial & Pluralsight: FastAPI Fundamentals Pytest - Pluralsight: Testin in Python3
+  FastAPI documentation - beginner tutorial & Pluralsight: FastAPI Fundamentals Pytest - Pluralsight: Testing in Python3
 - Week 4: Working on project: WebApp/API. finding dataset, build and API to access this data and display on a UI

 While follow the courses I will code along and store every little exercise on GitHub/Gitlab in my Python repo